Lady in the Water: Plot

 One evening, Cleveland Heep, the superintendent of an apartment complex in Philadelphia, discovers Story, a naiad-like being, in the building's swimming pool.
 Heep immediately rescues Story from an attack by a Scrunt, a grass-covered and wolf-like creature that hides by flattening its body against the turf.
-It is also revealed that Heep became the superintendent of his building after his family was murdered.
+It is additionally revealed that Heep became the superintendent of his building after his family was murdered.

 Story, who has come from the Blue World, explains that she has arrived to find the Writer, the "vessel" who will be magically awakened when he meets her, and then write a book that will save humanity in the future.
 When Heep mentions the word "Narf" to tenant Young-Soon, she recognizes it from stories told by her mother, Mrs. Choi, then summarizes the stories for him.

 After questioning residents from around the apartment complex, Heep discovers the Writer is tenant Vick Ran, who is struggling to complete The Cookbook.
 Heep brings Vick to Story; their meeting eliminates his fear and sharpens his inner voice.
 She later explains that The Cookbook will contain views and ideas so significant they will inspire a future president, a great Midwestern orator, to greatly change the world for the better.
 Vick later deduces, and Story confirms, that he will be killed because of the controversial nature of his ideas.

 As Mrs. Choi remembers more details of the Narf legend, Heep better understands the situation.
 The Tartutic, an invincible simian-like trio that serve as the Blue World's peacekeeping force, have forbidden any attack on Story while she travels home.
 Nonetheless, the Scrunt does just that because they know that Story is destined to be a great Narf leader, the once in a generation Madam Narf who will let all of humanity know they are on the right path.